rhinestonewtf/registry/docs/Schemas.md

 ## Intro
-any module / Plugin registered in the RSRegistry uses one schema.
+Any module / plugin registered in the RSRegistry uses one schema.

 ![Schema Registration](../public/docs/schema.png)

 ## Challenges

-different authorities may chose different data points that are relevant for their ecosystem. to allow dynamic attetation data fields, we suggest to leverage EAS like schema registration system.
+Different authorities may chose d ifferent data points that are relevant for their ecosystem.
+To allow dynamic attetation data fields, we suggest to leverage an EAS-like schema registration system.

 ## Specs